 Position a rack in the lower third of the oven and preheat to 350 degrees.
 Grease an 8-by-11-inch pan.

 Sift together the flour, baking powder and salt.
-With a mixer beat the butter until smooth, slowly adding the sugar and then one egg yolk at a time until the mixture turns a pale yellow, about 5 minutes.
-Add the zest, lemon juice and vanilla extract.
+With a mixer beat the butter until smooth, slowly adding the sugar until the mixture turns a pale yellow, about 5 minutes.
+Add one egg yolk at a time , then the zest, lemon juice and vanilla extract.
 Scrap down the sides of the bowl occasionally.
 Add the flour mixture stirring as little as possible.
 Beat the egg whites until stiff.
 Using a wooden spoon incorporate half of the whites into the dough and then the rest.
 Pour dough into prepared pan.
 Cut apricots in half, discard the pit and replace it with a small piece of marzipan.
 Put the half apricot with the skin up onto the cake.
-Bake until a tooth pick comes out clean for about 30 minutes.
-Cool the cake and cut pieces with an apricot in the center as needed.
+Bake until a tooth pick comes out clean for about 35-45 minutes.
+Cool the cake and cut pieces with an apricot in the center .

 recipe by ˚sunnycovechef.com